JonathanAmenechi/sealed-bid-auction/README.md

 Implements a sealed bid auction contract and factory for a single ERC721 Asset.
 Inspired by the ENS RegistrarController.

+Works using a commit-reveal scheme in which bidders commit hashed bids in the COMMIT phase and reveal their bids during the REVEAL phase.

 The contract maintains custody of the Asset until the auction is Finalized, or Cancelled.

-It works using a commit-reveal scheme in which bidders commit hashed bids in the COMMIT phase and reveal their bids during the REVEAL phase.

 The Auction owner has the following privileges:
 * Can start the auction with `startAuction`